fryguy503/rebuildeq/deploy/hugo/content/post/megamerge-postpatch.md

 * Bash of Death was stronger than expected, it may be too nerfed now, will be addressed more later
 * Fixed a bug with rogue pickpocket
 * DiscordEQ is known to be down.
 We're working on a fix
-* Mana regen and out of combat regen, and meditate are all known to be bugged.
-We're working on a fix.
 * Fixed a bug with tasks.
 <!--more-->